omarlengliz/prim-kruskal/README.md

 **Prim**  or **Krukal** algorithms
 # How It Works

+ 1. Install missing libraries
+ 2. Run graph.py file
- 1. Write your graph adjacency matrix on the Text Field
+ 3. Write your graph adjacency matrix on the Text Field
- 2. Press "Save button"
+ 4. Press "Save button"
- 3. Choose either **prim** or **kruskal** algorithm by pressing the buttons
+ 5. Choose either **prim** or **kruskal** algorithm by pressing the buttons
- 4. The MST will be shown
+ 6. The MST will be shown
  # **Technologies**

 >  Python